woodthom2/seq2seq_experiments/README.md

-# protein_ner
+# seq2seq
-NER on protein texts
+Initial attempts to do NER with seq2seq, but didn't work

 # Approaches